w3c/wot/proposals/type-system/README.md

 </xs:element>
 ```

+Note1: JSON schema does NOT define any order.
+That said, we would need to use xsd:all constructs instead of xsd:sequence.

 Otherwise (i.e. the object has a name), transforms to the following XML schema, where __name is the name of the object.

 ```xml